Find Solo Time on Group Trips

 v. walking tours downloaded (see podcast tours below)

-- Podcast tours are a growing trend in travel sightseeing, a new way for individuals to absorb the rich history, culture, and get insider tips for exploring.
-Gadling also agrees: have iPod, will travel.
+- Podcast tours are a growing trend in travel sightseeing, a great way for individuals to absorb the rich history, culture, and get insider tips for exploring.

 - Journal.
 Who wouldn't respect your request for a little alone time to jot down memories, thoughts, rants, raves of the trip?